buildcom/BossyUI/test/README.md

 ##  Testing

-1. Jasmine used as the preferred framework for BossyUI testing .[Documentation](http://jasmine.github.io/)
+1. Jasmine used as the preferred framework for BossyUI testing.
+See [Documentation](http://jasmine.github.io/).
 2. Karma test runner used to run Jasmine tests.See [installation](http://karma-runner.github.io/0.12/intro/installation.html).
-3. karma-html2js-preprocessor - Karma plugin to convert HTML files into JS strings to serve them in a script tag See [html2js-preprocessor](https://github.com/karma-runner/karma-ng-html2js-preprocessor).
+3. karma-html2js-preprocessor - Karma plugin to convert HTML files into JS strings to serve them in a script tag.
+   See [html2js-preprocessor](https://github.com/karma-runner/karma-ng-html2js-preprocessor).

-## Installation instructions to get BossyUI tests up and running
+## Installation for BossyUI Tests.

 1. Install dependencies using npm install in project root folder.
 2. Run command - gulp test from command line.